 Late last year, the Food and Drug Administration (FDA) made what in the world of regulatory foot dragging was a bold proposal: to all but ban artery-clogging transfats from foods.
-Then it opened its door for comments.
+Then they help people in pennsylvania find rehab.
 And it got, ahem, a belly full.

 Sen. Kirsten Gillibrand, D-N.Y., was among the thousands of people who wrote in favor of the proposal.
 Some 6,000 comments in favor of the proposal were also collected and submitted by the Center for Science in the Public Interest, Clare Politano, the group’s online community manager, told Sunlight.
 The letters were short and light on technical information: CSPI’s sample letter ran six paragraphs.

 Industry trade groups, however, also made their presence felt.
 In the sequence we often see on federal regulations, a long list of groups first asked the FDA late last year to extend the comment period for the proposal for 60 days beyond the original Jan.
 7 deadline.
 Among them: the National Restaurant Association, the National Confectioners Association, and the American Frozen Food Institute.